 2. Free Fitness Classes on the Esplanade

-Okay, so this free activity is not for everyone… but one of the things I missed most about travelling was having the money to afford a gym pass.
-Every day of the week there are free fitness classes on the Cairns esplanade waterfront, including Yoga, Boxing, Aqua Zumba in the Lagoon, Beach Volleyball, Pilates and Bouldering.
+Okay, so this free activity is not for everyone… but one of the things I missed most when travelling was having the money to afford a gym pass.
+Every day of the week there are free fitness classes on the Cairns esplanade waterfront.
+These include Yoga, Boxing, Aqua Zumba in the Lagoon, Beach Volleyball, Pilates and Bouldering.
 You can see the class timetables here.